Eldiias/data-ft-par-labs/Labs/module_1/2. Resolving-Git-Conflicts/your-code/about-me.md

 # Who am I

 * Where are you from?
-Spain
 * What do you do?
-I'm having fun while living
 * Do you have previous experience with technology/data?
-Yes, I'm working on IT support

 # Why am I here

-* What has brought you to Ironhack? boost my career
+* What has brought you to Ironhack?
-* What knowledge/skills do you expect to learn in this bootcamp? programing,
+* What knowledge/skills do you expect to learn in this bootcamp?
-Engeneiring,
-Science,
-Probabiliy and Statistics,

-# What will I do after the bootcamp? find another working path
+# What will I do after the bootcamp?

 * Which industry will you seek employment in?
-Retailers
 * What will your future role look like?
-Product owner or Data analysts
 * What is your career goal?
-Earn money while having fun